U.S. Secret Service: Further Actions Needed to Fully Address Protective Mission Panel Recommendations

 The Director of the Secret Service should develop and implement a plan to ensure that special agents assigned to Presidential Protective Division and Vice Presidential Protective Division reach annual training targets given current and planned staffing levels.
 (Recommendation 1)

 In May 2019, we reported that the Secret Service had not met the established training target (25 percent of work time) and lacked a plan for achieving it.
 The U.S. Secret Service Protective Mission Panel (Panel) recommended that the Presidential and Vice Presidential Protective Divisions train for 25 percent of their work time.
 We found that, in fiscal year 2018, PPD and VPD special agents reported attending training for 5.9 percent and 2.9 percent of their regular work hours, respectively.
 We therefore recommended that the Director of the Secret Service develop and implement a plan to ensure that special agents assigned to the Presidential Protective Division and the Vice Presidential Protective Division reach annual training targets given current and planned staffing levels.
 The agency concurred with our recommendation but told us that the agency no longer agreed with the training target and planned to reevaluate it as of May 2019.
 Consequently, Secret Service reported that the Office of Protective Operations solicited training requirements from each internal operational division, including the Presidential and Vice Presidential Protective Divisions, to determine the appropriate amount of training and associated training hours for each division.
-These training requirements informed the Secret Service's August 2021 Human Capital Strategic Plan, including information on staffing needed to meet to meet stated training requirements.
+These training requirements informed the Secret Service's August 2021 Human Capital Strategic Plan, including information on staffing needed to meet stated training requirements.
 This plan sets new annual training targets for special agents assigned to PPD and VPD to be approximately 12 percent.
 However, in September 2021, Secret Service officials told us that they did not anticipate being able to meet the new training target until they reach planned staffing level targets in fiscal year 2025.
-These additional actions addressed a portion of our recommendation-specifically reaching annual training targets given planned staffing levels in 2025.
-In May 2022, Secret Service provided us with training data regarding time PPD and VPD special agents spent in training, which were still far below their target of 12 percent.
-In March 2023, Secret Service provided us with a training plan for PPD and VPD to reach its 12 percent revised training goal, but noted that it was falling short of its training goals.
-In August 2024, Secret Service provided us with an update to this training plan.
-The updated plan reported an additional decrease in the amount of time spent in training for PPD and VPD special agents.
-The training plan states that an "increased operational tempo" in late 2024 has "temporarily reduced the training opportunities for PPD and VPD and personnel in FY2024."
-In particular, between October 2023 and August 2024, PPD and VPD special agents have spent 5.2 percent and 2.6 percent of their time in training, respectively.
-Of note, these figures are lower than when we made the recommendation in May 2019.
-Secret Service expects that these training levels will remain steady or decrease in FY2025 due to the anticipated administration change.
-The August 2024 update to the Secret Service training plan also states that personnel levels remain below its planned targets.
-Specifically, Secret Service is staffed to 84 percent of its target, which equates to a shortage of 1,525 employees based on goals specified in the Secret Service's Human Capital Strategic Plan.
+These additional actions addressed a portion of our recommendation, specifically reaching annual training targets given planned staffing levels in 2025.
+In May 2022, March 2023, and August 2024, Secret Service provided us with updated training data regarding time PPD and VPD special agents spent in training.
+In each update, time spent in training was still far below their target of 12 percent.
+For example, between October 2023 and August 2024, PPD and VPD special agents spent 5.2 percent and 2.6 percent of their time in training, respectively.
+Of note, these August 2024 figures were lower than when we made the recommendation in May 2019.
+Secret Service expected that these training levels would remain steady or decrease in FY2025 due to the administration change.
+The August 2024 update to the Secret Service training plan states that personnel levels remain below its planned targets.
+Specifically, Secret Service was staffed to 84 percent of its target as of August 2024, which equated to a shortage of 1,525 employees based on goals specified in the Secret Service's Human Capital Strategic Plan.
+In February 2025, Secret Service reported that the agency was revising staffing requirements again, in response to the assassination attempt of Donald Trump during the 2024 Presidential campaign, and the enactment of the Enhanced Presidential Security Act of 2024.
+Secret Service officials told us that prior staffing and training levels have been at less-than-optimal levels for PPD and VPD special agents.
 To fully implement this recommendation, the Secret Service needs to develop and implement a plan to ensure that special agents assigned to PPD and the VPD reach annual training targets given current and planned staffing levels.
 In the meantime, affected special agents may continue to lack training required to prevent security breaches, such as that of September 19, 2014, when an intruder jumped the north fence and entered the White House.
 Trained special agents are critical to ensuring the safety and security of presidents and other protectees, as underscored by the July 2024 assassination attempt of former President Trump.